Family Settlement Conferences in Provincial Court

 It’s a good idea to also do some legal research and get legal advice before the FSC, so you understand the strength of your position.
 A lawyer can tell you about your chances of succeeding if your case goes to trial, tell you about additional evidence you will need, and suggest reasonable ways to solve your issues before a trial.

 Being prepared can help you reach an agreement at the FSC.
 And if you can't agree at the FSC, all your work will help the judge organize you and the other person and get a trial date set more quickly.
-See the Provincial Court's Preparing for a Family Settlement Conference: a Checklist and What can I expect at a Family Settlement Conference? for more help with preparing for the conference.
+See the Provincial Court's Family Settlement Conference for more help with preparing for the conference.

 Tips for the day of the FSC